 On April 1, the Bravo cooking competition series Top Chef returns for its 18th season, which will be set in Portland and will feature two Portland chefs in the running, as well as some famed Portland chefs as judges.
-(Watch the trailer here Like Add to a List for a preview.)
+(Watch the trailer here Past Event Like List for a preview.)
 As you tune in to the premiere, you might be curious about the artfully plated dishes you see onscreen and want a taste for yourself.
-We've gathered this guide to Portland spots associated with the show, including restaurants that have been linked to past and present contestants and judges, as well as places featured in the new season (like Akadi Like Add to a List and Tillamook Creamery Like Add to a List ).
+We've gathered this guide to Portland spots associated with the show, including restaurants that have been linked to past and present contestants and judges, as well as places featured in the new season (like Akadi Like List and Tillamook Creamery Like List ).
 The Portland Mercury's Blair Stenvick has also outlined five things to watch for in the first episode.
 For more ideas, check out our food and drink guide.

 FEATURED ON SEASON 18

-Arden Wine Bar & Kitchen Like Add to a List and Soter Vineyards Like Add to a List
+Arden Wine Bar & Kitchen Like List and Soter Vineyards Like List

 Portland chef Sara Hauman is among the 15 contestants in the upcoming season.
 Hauman has previously worked as the chef at Arden Wine Bar + Kitchen, as the head chef at Huxley in San Francisco (where she received many awards and accolades, including a nomination for a James Beard Award for Rising Star Chef in 2016 and 2017), and at the Michelin-starred restaurant Mister Jiu's.
 She currently works as the head chef at Soter Vineyards in Carlton, OR.

-Departure Like Add to a List and Kann Winter Village Like Add to a List
+Departure Like List and Kann Winter Village Like List

-Le Pigeon Like Add to a List and Canard Like Add to a List
+Le Pigeon Like List and Canard Like List

 James Beard Award-winning chef Gabriel Rucker, known for his elegant but unpretentious bistro Le Pigeon and its cafe sibling Canard, will serve as a guest judge on the show's upcoming season.

-Mama Bird Like Add to a List and Stacked Sandwich Shop Like Add to a List
+Mama Bird Like List and Stacked Sandwich Shop Like List

 The trailer shows a brief glimpse of the famed cheese factory, which appears to be a destination in the new season.